fdeblasio/pokeemerald-expansion/README.md

 - Certain sections are blocked off until gyms or rivals are defeated
 - Wally is given more battles.
 The battle in Verdanturf starts with Grassy Terrain
 - Battles in long grass on Routes 119 and 120 start with Grassy Terrain (unless it's a thunderstorm)
+- All Pokémon in the Dragon egg group that could not already learn Dragon Breath (with the exception of Magikarp and Trapinch) now get it as an egg move.
+This is reflected in the species changes below

 ### Quality of Life
 - Shiny Pokémon can no longer spawn until you get Poké Balls